I’ve been using Mondays to clean out my mailbox. This week, we’re discussing tips for keeping kids rooms clean.

-- Keep it simple
+Keep it Simple:

-- Set the example
+Set the Example:

 Be sure you are modeling good behavior yourself.
 I’m much more likely to get upset at the papers scattered all over my son’s desk if the files on my desk are overflowing, so while I ask him to clean his, I work on getting my own back in order.
 Our children learn much more from our example than from our instruction.
 I think the real reason my home is clean and organized today is that my mother was such an immaculate housekeeper when I was growing up.
 She set the good example I still strive to follow.

 Come alongside your child — at every age — and give patient, loving help when they need it.
 Even teens get overwhelmed by what seems to be a hopelessly cluttered room.
 They feel stressed out and don’t know where to begin, just like younger children (and even mothers!) sometimes do.
 I still get a warm tingle down my spine when I think of all the times my mother rescued me when I got bogged down with the burden of tidying my room.
 She’d sit down at my desk and say sweetly, “How about I organize your drawers while you clean out your closet?”
 Then she’d visit with me while she separated paper clips from rubberbands.
 It was heavenly.

-Readers?
-What works best at your house for encouraging children to keep their rooms tidy?
+Your turn: What works best at your house for encouraging children to keep their rooms tidy?
 Do you have any helpful tips for keeping kids rooms clean we missed?
-Please share your ideas in the comment section below!Blessings,
+Please share your ideas in the comment section below!